 Why do you have to foam roll out your gluteus maximus?

 A lot of people build tension in the gluteus maximus area and that unnecessary tension can place unnecessary stress on the sacroiliac joint or can lead to unnecessary stress on the hip or the lower back.

 CLICK HERE to watch the YouTube video.

 I wanted to go through two different gluteus maximus foam rolling exercises that you can do.
 I had Donnalee demonstrate.

 1. Foam Rolling the Ischial Tuberosity with Two Legs

 Foam Rolling the Ischial Tuberosity with Two Legs

 With this exercise, you really have to be cautious of your shoulders.
 If you have a shoulder injury, you might not be able to get into this position, so be very cautious.
 You want to work around the ischial tuberosity area or the seat bones area.

 2. Foam Rolling the Ischial Tuberosity with One Leg

 Foam Rolling the Ischial Tuberosity with One Leg

 Give one of those two foam rolling exercises for the gluteus maximus a go.
-If you are brand new at it, start off with the first one which is level one.
-If you are a veteran, go with the second variation and just focus on one leg.
-In order to make it more challenging, press more weight through it.
+If you are brand new at it, start off with the first one, which is level one.
+If you are a pro, go with the second variation and just focus on one leg.
+In order to make it more challenging, press more weight through your muscle.

 Enter in your injury or pain.
 There’s a good chance I have an article, an interview, or a video to help you overcome your injury or pain.
 Make sure to swing by ExercisesForInjuries.com.